 This solution will also help if you struggle with being watched, observed, judged, or analyzed.

-Everyone has unique reasons why this is an issue but at the root for many is often the idea that being watched/observed is dangerous in some way.
-Why you view this as dangerous is unique to your psyche and something we encourage you to reflect on but a few potential reasons are:
+Everyone has unique reasons why this is an issue but the root cause for many is the conscious or unconscious idea that being watched/observed is dangerous in some way.
+Why you view this as dangerous is unique to your psyche and something we encourage you to reflect on.
+A few potential reasons are:

-• people may form undesirable opinions from what they see,
+- people may form undesirable opinions of you from what they see

-This awareness allows you to shift focus and use your goals to strategize how to avoid consequences you prefer not to face.
-There are times when consequences from your actions help you learn so you can make more effective decisions in the future.
-Other times, you may not care about certain consequences but believe you have to fear them because of experiences in your past.
+This change in thinking allows you to shift focus and use your goals to strategize how to avoid consequences you prefer not to face.
+Keep in mind that at times, the consequences from your actions help you learn so you can make more effective decisions in the future.
+Other times, there are consequences you don’t genuinely care about but think you should face because of experiences in your past or what others say.

 There’s more